u-blox/c030-dev/README.md

 `mbed compile`

 You will find the output files in the sub-directory `BUILD/UBLOX_C027/ARM/`.
 Drag and drop the `.bin` file onto the mbed mapped drive presented by the Vodafone UTM board and wait for it to program.
 Then connect a serial terminal (e.g. PuTTY or TeraTerm) to the mbed COM port (@ 9600/8/N/1) presented by the Vodafone UTM board.
 Press the `RESET_FB` button on the board and you should see serial output.
+It doesn't do a great deal, that's what the tests are for.

 # Other Things